'One-man rule?' Why the Turkey elections matter to the US

 Turkey’s opposition, which has vowed to reverse the constitutional changes, has billed the election as a choice between democracy and authoritarian rule.

-The winner of the snap elections, which are taking place under a state of emergency, must secure 51 percent of the vote in the first round to win.
+The winner of Sunday's presidential election, which are taking place under a state of emergency, must secure 51 percent of the vote in the first round to win.
 If no candidate does so, a second round will take place on July 8 that will pit the top two candidates against each other.

 “The biggest issue at stake is that the election will not resolve Turkey’s ongoing (political) crisis, it will only deepen it,” said Soner Cagaptay, author of "The New Sultan: Erdogan and the Crisis of Modern Turkey" and a director of the Turkish program at the Washington Institute.
 “The country is so deeply polarized on one issue – whether you either love or loathe President Erdogan – and that won’t go away after the election.”